Haitam-Elgharras/E-Commerce-Angular-App/Commandes.md

 }

-so the parent component can listen to the event newItemEvent and can receive the emitted data from the child component
+so the parent component can listen to the event newItemEvent and can receive the emitted data from the child component like this :
+    <app-child (newItemEvent)="addItem($event)"></app-child>

+and in the class of the parent component we can define the addItem method to receive the emitted data from the child component
+    addItem(newItem: string) {
+        this.items.push(newItem);
+    }

 # Template reference variables